-The Company provides for compensated absences of its employees on unavailed balance of leave in the period in which the leave is earned based on one gross salary of the employee.
-Under the policy, leaves of 10 and 14 days for non-workmen and workmen category respectively can be accumulated and carried forward.
+The Company provides for compensated absences of its employees on unavailed balance of leaves in the period in which it is earned.
+Under the policy, leaves of 14 and 10 days for workmen and non-workmen category respectively can be accumulated and carried forward.

-3.13 Borrowings
+3.14 Borrowings

 Borrowings are recognised initially at fair value, net of transaction costs incurred and are subsequently stated at amortized cost.
-Borrowings are classified as current liabilities unless the Company has an unconditional right to defer the settlement of the liability for at least twelve months after the reporting date.
+Borrowings are classified as current liabilities unless the Company has an unconditional right to defer the settlement of the liability for at least twelvemonths after the reporting date.
 Exchange gains and losses arising in respect of borrowings in foreign currency are added in the carrying amount of the borrowing.

-3.14 Provisions
+3.15 Provisions

-Provisions are recognized when the Company has a present, legal or constructive obligation as a result of the past event and it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate of the amount can be made.
+Provisions are recognized when the Company has a present, legal or constructive obligation as a result of the past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate of the amount can be made.
 However, provisions are reviewed at each reporting date and adjusted to reflect the current best estimate.

-3.15 Trade and other payables
+3.16 Trade and other payables

-These are stated initially at fair value and subsequently measured at amortized cost using the effective interest rate method.
+Liabilities are stated initially at fair value and subsequently measured at amortised cost using the effective interest rate method.
 Exchange gains and losses arising in respect of liabilities in foreign currency are added to the carrying amount of the respective liability.